TheFormulaCruisers/libcan/README.md

 ## Usage

-The functions to this interface are defined in the corresponding header files in _inc_.
+Functions to this interface are defined in the corresponding header files in _inc_.
 They are supplemented with a style of documentational block comments that aim to describe their usage as accurate and clear as possible.
-A block comment opens with /\*\* and closes with \*/.
-Each line is prefixed with a \*.
-Possible doc-tags are:
+A block comment may contain the following doc-tags:

-..* @brief
+  * @brief
-..* @param
+  * @param
-..* @return
+  * @return
-..* @note
+  * @note
-..* @bug
+  * @bug

 ## Build